dns-king/RICE/README.md

 #### ANTLR (Another tool for language recognition)
 ANTLR is a powerful parser generator that allowed me to define the grammar for Rice.
 It takes Rice's grammar specification as input and generates lexer and parser code in various programming languages, including Java.
 The generated lexer and parser are responsible for transforming the source code into a parse tree, which represents the hierarchical structure of the code.
 #### Rice the programming language
 The language I created using ANTLR is a custom programming language.
-Although it's not entirely new because it relies on existing components (ANTLR and Java) to function.
+Although, it's not entirely new because it relies on existing components (ANTLR and Java) to function.
 However, it does have its unique syntax, semantics, and features.
 Rice's grammar, which defines its syntax, is specified in ANTLR's grammar file format.
 The grammar file contains rules that describe how the language's statements, expressions, and other constructs should be structured.
 #### JAVA
 Java is a general-purpose programming language that I chose as the target language for Rice.
 This means that the code written in Rice will ultimately be translated into equivalent Java code through the process of parsing and translation.